radoslavdodek/MapTool/README.md

 ### Deploying to a Subfolder

 If you want to deploy the application to a specific subfolder on your server (e.g., https://example.com/maptool/), you need to configure the `homepage` field in package.json.
-See the [Custom Server Subfolder Deployment](latlon-tool/README.md#custom-server-subfolder-deployment) section in the latlon-tool README for detailed instructions.
+See the [Custom Server Subfolder Deployment](maptool/README.md#custom-server-subfolder-deployment) section in the maptool README for detailed instructions.

-For other deployment options (GitHub Pages, Netlify, Vercel, AWS), see the [Building and Deployment](latlon-tool/README.md#building-and-deployment) section in the latlon-tool README.
+For other deployment options (GitHub Pages, Netlify, Vercel, AWS), see the [Building and Deployment](maptool/README.md#building-and-deployment) section in the maptool README.

 ## Features